roshmadosh/azure-az900-notes/README.md

 # Microsoft Azure AZ-900 Certification Notes

+Check [virtual training days](https://www.microsoft.com/en-us/trainingdays/azure) for any open seats for the fundamentals course.
+You will get a voucher to take the exam for free once you complete the course.
+They're usually filled up though.

 Notes are broken into sections as markdown files.
 You can read them directly on Github.

 Organized as per the [syllabus](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE3VwUY) from 02/25/2023 .
 Each section tries to directly answer the questions from the syllabus.